DuncanCragg/OnexOS/README-App.md

    their links
  - now if someone changes a message in their virtual bedroom, someone in the kitchen sees that
+ - drop in a link from your scrapbook of notes and photos to one of your mum's notes on the desk in her virtual study
+ - pin a link in the middle of your virtual kitchen wall to one of your scrapbook photos
  - create a 2D chat room, which has lists of links to messages and to family members
  - but then meet in a 3D room to chat as well; a room links to the people present